Leslie Vinjamuri

 About Dr. Leslie Vinjamuri

-Dr. Leslie Vinjamuri is the president and chief executive officer of the Chicago Council on Global Affairs.
-She joined the Council in 2025 from the Royal Institute of International Affairs, known as Chatham House, in London, where she served as director of the US and the Americas program and previously as dean of the Queen Elizabeth II Academy for Leadership in International Affairs.
+Dr. Leslie Vinjamuri is the president and CEO of the Chicago Council on Global Affairs.
+She joined the Council in 2025 from the Royal Institute of International Affairs, known as Chatham House, in London, where she served as director of the US and the Americas program and previously as dean of the Queen Elizabeth II Academy for Leadership in International Affairs, associate fellow, and trustee.

-Dr. Vinjamuri has more than 20 years of experience in international affairs, research, policy, and public engagement.
-Aside from her roles at Chatham House, she was a professor of International Relations at SOAS University of London, served on the faculty of Georgetown University’s School of Foreign Service, and held fellowships at Harvard University and the London School of Economics.
-Dr. Vinjamuri currently serves as Deputy Chair of the Marshall Aid Commemoration Commission and Vice Chair of the Carnegie Council for Ethics in International Affairs.
+Dr. Vinjamuri is passionate about international affairs, education, and leadership.
+She has led teams of high-level experts and partnerships across multiple geographies and taught graduate and undergraduate courses on International Diplomacy.
+She thrives on public speaking, engaging global communities, and building new initiatives.
+Aside from her roles at Chatham House, she was a professor of International Relations (tenured), founding co-director and then director of the Centre on Conflict, Rights and Justice, and cochair of the Centre for International Studies and Diplomacy (2022-2025) at SOAS University of London.
+She served on the faculty of Georgetown University’s School of Foreign Service and held fellowships at Harvard University and the London School of Economics.
+Dr. Vinjamuri was Deputy Chair of the Marshall Aid Commemoration Commission, and she now sits on the advisory boards of Princeton University's Reimagining World Order, LSE US Centre, and LSE IDEAS.

 Dr. Vinjamuri received a BA from Wesleyan University (Phi Beta Kappa), an MSc (Distinction) from the London School of Economics, and a PhD from Columbia University.